Naomi Wild: Other media

 In 2003, she was the illustrator of her dad, Bill Quateman's book, Daddy Daughter Dinner Dance: A Father's Steps to a Blended Family That Really Works.
 The book is described as a self-help book, and the experiences and challenges her dad went through as a father, it includes poetry and as well as Naomi's art drawings.

-Musical style and Influencers
+Musical style and influences

 She stated in an interview that her personal style lyrically "has hints of hip hop", as well the lyrics being about things she would say in normal everyday conversation.
 She further stated that "melodically however, I like to be more electronic/alternative.
 With overall production, i like to mix hip hop with electronic elements."
 She listed Disclosure, ODESZA and Kendrick Lamar as the musicians that inspired her.